 Hardwoods are also usually softened with area rugs so in most rooms, there won’t just be a mass expanse brown.

-Light Walls or Dark Walls With Hardwood Floors?
+Light or Dark Walls With Dark Hardwood Floors?
 That is The Question!

 I love contrast.
 Dark hardwood floors and lighter walls offer a beautiful contrast.
 I’m not saying your walls need to be white, but you don’t want them to be as dark as your floors (unless it’s an accent wall).

-If you prefer darker colors, I highly suggest using a crisp white trim color to add contrast and a differentiating color between the walls and wood floors.
+If you prefer darker colors, I highly suggest using a crisp white trim color to add contrast and a differentiating color between floor and walls.

 Choosing Cool vs Warm Wall Colors

 If your wood floors are a warm brown, then warmer wall colors will match nicely.
-However, you can also up the contrast by pairing them with a cooler wall color, which will in turn help decrease some of the warmth in the floors.
+However, you can also up the contrast by pairing them with gray walls (or a different cool-toned color), which will in turn help decrease some of the warmth in the floors.

 Popular Gray and Greige Paint Colors for Dark Wood Floors